-Recently, the Hutchins family has found over fifty letters from Ellen to her brothers.
-Several letters from Ellen to James Mackay have been discovered in the correspondence files in the herbarium of the Botany Department, Trinity College Dublin.
+Recently, the Hutchins family found over fifty letters from Ellen to her brothers.
+Five letters from Ellen to James Mackay have been discovered in the correspondence files in the Herbarium of the Botany Department, Trinity College Dublin.
 The ‘new’ letters give a fuller picture of Ellen’s life, work and world.

 sent by the college [Trinity College Dublin] to this and many other parts of Ireland and has made great discoveries in botany.
 He has now the care of the new college botanic garden.
 He gives me all the information that I want & sends the plants to those who describe and publish.
 I also send a great number to Dr Stokes & have made him a very fine collection.
 He says he is quite astonished at the progress I have made.’
 Ellen to her brother Emanuel 16th April 1807

 Ellen had not allowed her name to be used when her discoveries had been published.
-In this letter, Ellen asked her eldest brother’s advice as to whether she should let her name be given.
+In this letter, Ellen asked her eldest brother’s advice (her father having died, her eldest brother was the head of the family) as to whether she should let her name be given.
 Ellen heard nothing from Emanuel, and on 16th May she wrote to Sam:

 ‘I wrote to Manny [Emanuel] some time ago but as he has a habit of putting letters in his pocket without opening, I fear he has not read mine – will you ask him.’
 Ellen to Sam 16th May 1807